Niloufar Talebi: Belonging: New Poetry by Iranians Around the World (2008)

-Midnight Approaches

-DVD of several short video-poems including some footage from the performances of Four Springs.
-Select video-poems were published by Rattapallax magazine and have screened at festivals internationally, including at the Berlin Zebra Poetry Film Festival, and Visible Verse Festival in Canada.
-Released in 2006.

-ICARUS/RISE
+ICARUS/RISE (2007)

-ICARUS/RISE (World premiere, Theatre Artaud, November 15–17, 2007) is a one-hour multimedia theatrical performance of 17 poems from Belonging: New Poetry by Iranians Around the World woven together to tell the 30-year story of the Iranian migration.
+ICARUS/RISE (World premiere, Theatre Artaud, 15–17 November 2007) is a multimedia theatrical performance of 17 poems from Belonging: New Poetry by Iranians Around the World woven together to tell the 30-year story of the Iranian migration.
 Created and recited/performed by Niloufar Talebi, with dramaturgy by poet/translator Zack Rogow, music by Bobak Salehi, dance and video by Alex Ketley.
-The performances were edited into a professionally produced DVD available for On-Demand streaming on Vimeo.